H1manshu-Kumar/chatbot/README.md

 Try these sample questions with the included `example.xlsx`:

-- "What are your business hours?"
+- What are your business hours?
-- "How do I reset my password?"
+- How do I reset my password?
-- "What is your return policy?"
+- What is your return policy?
-- "Do you offer free shipping?"
+- Do you offer free shipping?

 ## 🛠️ Tech Stack